jamiefletcher/fresh-validation/README.md

 # fresh-validation
 This was a dashboard/website created to display and validate daily weather forecasts produced by SENES Consultants' in-house weather model known as FReSH.

-Python and Bash scripts were used to pull the previous days' weather data from Environment Canada, the corresponding forecast from the model, and format to JSON for display.
-The data were displayed on a dedicated website hosted on www.senes.ca, which was built using JQuery and the HighCharts graphing package.
+The applicaton ran on a dedicated linux host and was available on www.senes.ca.
+The frontend was written in HTML/JS using JQuery and HighCharts.
+The backend was written in Python and Bash, which pulled the previous days' weather data from Environment Canada and the corresponding forecast from the model.

 ## Live Preview
 A live version of the dashboard can be found at [jamiefletcher.github.io/fresh-validation](https://jamiefletcher.github.io/fresh-validation/).